alexandzors/PlexWatchDog/README.md

 ![PowerShell Version](/img/readme-psversion.jpg)

-This repo also contains the requires function files found in `/Utils` so no third party functions are required to be installed.
+This repo also contains the required function files found in `/Utils` so no third party functions are required to be installed.

 # How to Use
 1. Download the Repo as a ZIP